UiPath/ProcessMining-devkit-connector/documentation/connector_documentation.md

 \<For each input table, list and describe the fields to be extracted.>\
 \<List fields that can be used to filter input data.>

+## Connector configuration
+\<Describe which configuration options the connector provides out of the box.
+Describe where and how these settings should be defined.>

 ## Connector transformation design

 ### Entities